Jacob-OTW/BCOTI/README.md

 <br>
 <img src="Resources/Electronics_Steps_Pictures/5v_net.jpg" alt="5v_net" width="350"/>

-6. Attach the 5v wires, aswell as ground to the USB-C breakout board, the display driver connector, and the camera connector, as shown in the diagram.
+6. Attach the 5v wires, as well as ground to the USB-C breakout board, the display driver connector, and the camera connector, as shown in the diagram.

 7. Connect ground wires to the push-button, and on-off-on toggle switch.